CredaCash™ Crosschain Exchange Overview

 CredaCash attempts to mitigate this problem through request hold times.
 During the hold time, any matches are provisional, and if another better matching request is made, then the request will rematch to the better matching request.
 This effectively opens requests to competitive bidding during the hold time.

 As a result, if a user makes wash trade requests in an effort to push the trading price up or down, another user could obtain a favorable trade by submitting a competing request that matches the abnormally high buy request or the abnormally low sell request.
-As a result, trading requests have to be genuine because users can’t guarantee they will be able to match their own orders, and if they do submit wash trading requests, then other users can take advantage of the liquidity provided to obtain favorable trades for themselves.
+As a result, trading requests have to be genuine because users can’t guarantee they will be able to match their own trade requests, and if they do submit wash requests, then other users can take advantage of the liquidity provided to obtain favorable trades for themselves.

 For some types of trading requests, a hold time is optional, and for others, it is mandatory.
 The hold time may not completely eliminate price manipulation, but it does go a long way toward ensuring genuine trade requests and therefore more accurate price discovery.